axa-ch-webhub-cloud/pattern-library/CONTRIBUTION.md

 # Contribution

+## What you need to contribute

+- [Node](https://nodejs.org/en/) (v10.15.3), which is the same version that runs on the pipeline.
+- [Prettier](https://prettier.io/) - A code styling tool.
+You don't explicitly need it, but without fitting the ruleset, you will not be able to merge.

-## Install the AXA Pattern Library
+## Install and run the AXA Pattern Library

 ```js
 npm install // automatically runs `npm run bootstrap as postinstall hook`